mpaulweeks/bookmarks-jekyll/_posts/2018-06-23-ping-pong-animation-hero-theme.md

 He announces the Hero's arrival, only to be immediately shut down and then lectured.
 Kazama, a veteran burdened by his success, can't stomach Peco's naivete.
 This false start is important, and shows that Peco is still immature, egoistic, and unaware.
 He continues to struggle and quickly loses the first two games.

 Finally, Peco remembers that key bit of wisdom from his childhood.
 It's not about being the best, the strongest, the hero.
 It's so much more pure than that!
-It turns out...
-Ping Pong is fun!
+It turns out... ping pong is fun!

 <video file="e10_peco_epiphany.mp4"></video>